-- Abutting Property backs directly onto a golf course or is separated from it only by a park, green space or walking trail. - Across from, major
+Property backs directly onto a golf course or is separated from it only by a park, green space or walking trail.

+• Across from, major

-Property is separated from a golf course by a road or lane normally used by local traffic (with traffic count equal to or less than 5,000).
-The separation by a local road or lane could also include a park, green space or walking trail.
+Property is separated from a golf course by a road or lane with traffic counts equal to or less than 5,000.
+The separation by the road or lane could also include a park, green space or walking trail.